Meandering rivers and waterfalls, architecturally rich forts, stunning ravines and low mountain ranges; Madhya Pradesh

 After relaxing a bit start exploring the town.
-Maheshwar is now regarded mainly as a pilgrimage centre where tourists flock from across the world.
+Maheshwar is now regarded mainly as a pilgrimage center where tourists flock from across the world.
 They come to have a look at the stunning Maheshwar Fort – which stands towering over Narmada River – numerous temples and the picturesque Ghats.

 Visit Holkar Fort which is also referred to as Queen’s Fort.
 This was the opulent palace of Rani Ahilyabai Holkar.
 It served as her administrative headquarter during her reign.
 Have a look at Shri Raj Rajeshwara Temple.
 This has several carvings and sculptures that are beautiful to look at.
 Jaleshwar Temple, located on the banks of Narmada River, dedicated to Lord Shiva, is also a nice place to see.
 Indulge in some boating in River Narmada; there are some 28 ghats in Maheshwar.

 Have a nice dinner.
 Overnight in Maheshwar.